Arriving at Durham

-Complete the Permission to Study Check
+Complete your Right to Study Check

 If you are from outside the European Economic Area (EEA), the University is required to check that you have (or have applied for) a valid Tier 4 visa / BRP or other immigration permission which allows you to remain in the UK and study at the University on your chosen programme.

-You must have a Permission to Study Check when you first arrive and at the start of each academic year in order to be fully registered on your programme and to maintain access to email, DUO, library and other University facilties.
+You must have a Right to Study Check when you first arrive and at the start of each academic year in order to be fully registered on your programme and to maintain access to email, DUO, library and other University facilties.

-If you have recently applied for a visa / BRP in the UK but you have not yet received it, you can complete the registration process by providing us with evidence of your application and then complete the Permission to Study Check when you receive your new BRP.
+If you have recently applied for a visa / BRP in the UK but you have not yet received it, you can complete the registration process by providing us with evidence of your application and then complete the Right to Study Check when you receive your new BRP.
 Follow the link below for details:

 Attend Medical (TB) Screening (if required)